bonitasoft/bonita-doc/md/database-configuration.md

 ### Proprietary Jdbc drivers

-Bonita BPM provides out of the box the Jdbc drivers for H2, PostgreSQL and MySQL.
+Bonita provides out of the box the Jdbc drivers for H2, PostgreSQL and MySQL.
 For other RDBMS, you have to retrieve the related Jdbc drivers.

 #### SQL Server